leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

 - directive: attempts to direct, confine, or control the actions of subjects to force or encourage compliance with security policies
   - examples: security policy requirements, posted notifications, escape route exit signs, monitoring, supervision, and procedures
 - compensation: provides an alternative when it isn't possible to use a primary control, or to increase the effectiveness of a primary control
-  - example: security policy dictating use of smartcards, and the company issuing hardware tokens to employees as a compensating control, stringer than just a username and password
+  - examples: security policy dictating use of smartcards, and the company issuing hardware tokens to employees as a compensating control, stringer than just a username and password

 categories by how they are implemented
+- administrative: policies and procedures defined by an organization's security policy and other regulations or requirements
+  - examples: policies, procedures, hiring practices, background checks, classifying and labeling data, etc.
+- logical/technical controls: hardware or software mechanisms used to manage access and to provide protection for resources and systems
+  - examples: authentication methods, encryption, constrained interfaces, access control lists, protocols, firewalls, routers, intrusion detection systems, and clipping levels
+- physical controls: physical mechanisms deployed to prevent, monitor, or detect direct contact with systems or areas within a facility
+  - examples: guards, fences, motion detectors, locked doors, sealed windows, lights, etc.

+CIA Triad
+- confidentiality
+- integrity
-- administrative:
+- availability

+Identification terms
+- identification: process of a subject claiming an identity. all subjects must have unique identities
+- authentication: verifies the identity of the subject by comparing one or more factors against a database of valid identities
+- authorization: subjects are granted access to objects based on proven identities
+  - indicates who is trusted to perform specific operations
+- accountability: users and other subjects can be held accountable for their actions when auditing is implemented
+  - auditing: the process of tracking and recording subject activities within logs
+  - does not require effective authorization

+authentication factors
-- logical/technical controls:
+- Type 1
-- physical controls:
+- Type 2